 Is flu spreading in Spokane?

-Flu is currently circulating in all areas of the state, including Spokane County.
+Flu is confirmed in Spokane County.
 Protect yourself and others by getting the flu vaccine and using good health manners; washing hands, covering coughs, and staying home and away from others when sick.

 What is the most current data regarding flu in Spokane?